Sarah Ashton-Cirillo: Journalism and activism (March–August 2022)

 In this same time period, Ashton-Cirillo developed close ties with the Ukrainian army and police, sometimes bringing them food and delivering weapons to checkpoints.
-After she reported the detention of pro-Russian commentator Gonzalo Lira by Ukrainian security forces, the Russian Ministry of Foreign Affairs (MFA) falsely accused her of being in league with Nazis and celebrating Lira's supposed murder; Lira was released unharmed the next day.
+After she reported the detention of pro-Russian commentator Gonzalo Lira by Ukrainian security forces, the Russian Ministry of Foreign Affairs (MFA) falsely accused her of being allied with Nazis and celebrating Lira's supposed murder; Lira was released unharmed the next day.
 MFA spokeswoman Maria Zakharova highlighted that Ashton-Cirillo is transgender and referenced "liberal queers and 'honest' Western journalists".
-In the aftermath of this, she began working at Kharkiv Media Hub, part of Media Center Ukraine, and helped José Andrés's World Central Kitchen operate in areas retaken from Russia.
-After she visited the Russian-speaking Ukrainian village of Zolochiv, Kharkiv Oblast (15 mi from the Russian border), to report on relief efforts, the village's mayor made her its official representative so that she could advocate on its behalf with aid groups.
+In the aftermath of this, Ashton-Cirillo began working at Kharkiv Media Hub, part of Media Center Ukraine, and helped José Andrés's World Central Kitchen operate in areas retaken from Russia.
+After she visited the Russian-speaking Ukrainian settlement of Zolochiv, Kharkiv Oblast (15 mi from the Russian border), to report on relief efforts, the settlement's mayor made her its official representative so that she could advocate on its behalf with aid groups.

 Ashton-Cirillo experienced significant harassment on Twitter from supporters of Russia as a result of Zakharova's post, including threats of kidnapping, torture, and death.
 She sued an American conservative commentator for defamation after he repeated conspiracy theories that she had had Lira murdered; her lawyer was later ordered to rewrite the suit because it contained "politically-charged declarations and personal attacks".
 InfoWars, misgendering Ashton-Cirillo, accused her of "palling around with the neo-Nazi Azov battalion members", in what Adam Zivo—who had previously profiled Ashton-Cirillo for Xtra Magazine—described in an opinion piece in the Washington Examiner as "a hit piece ... that parroted Russia's discredited claims".

-August–October 2022: Transition toward military role
+Transition toward military role (August–October 2022)

 Ashton-Cirillo began to reassess her place in the conflict during the summer of 2022 after witnessing a Russian artillery strike on a building across the street from her in Zolochiv.
 In his Examiner opinion piece, Zivo said that Ashton-Cirillo had first sought to enlist in the Armed Forces of Ukraine (AFU or UAF) in July, but had delayed her plans in order to support other foreign journalists during the September Ukrainian counteroffensive.
 She became a civilian employee of the Ministry of Defence of Ukraine in August, in addition to her role representing Zolochiv.
 That same month, she stopped reporting for LGBTQ Nation due to her conflict of interest with the AFU.
 Her work for the Ukrainian government included writing policy papers and analyses.

 Ashton-Cirillo was the first journalist on the scene of the Russian strike on Kyiv on 10 October 2022, which occurred 700 ft from where she was staying.
 Her footage of the aftermath, which showed a dead body in the street, was widely shared on social media subsequently, stoking controversy.
 She later told Tatiana Vorozhko of Voice of America that she did not expect the controversy, as dead bodies had become routine in East Ukraine.